marcinofulus/iCSEbook1/iCSE4school_en/source/intro.rst

 learning is also the recent need for learning programming (coding) and awareness of the significant shortage of people able to program in the labor market.
-By encouraging the use of didactic materials developed in the ICSE4 project, we invite you to comment.
+By encouraging the use of didactic materials developed in the iCSE4school project, we invite you to comment.

+This methodology is a collaboration between representatives of the following institutions:

+ - High school teachers: Jolanta Drogoń, Łukasz Głaz, Krzysztof Jarczewski, Mirosław Malinowski, Justyna Matejczyk, Adam Ogaza, Krzysztof Oleś, Katarzyna Sikora, Hanna Stachera, Mariola Strojny,
+ - Jonas van den Brink, Vigdis Holta, Marie Roald, Freyja Jørgensen, from  Simula School of Research and Innovation, Oslo
+ - Manuel Milling, Severin Wünsch and  professor Gert Ingold from Uniwersity of Augsburg
+ - Marcin Kostur, Uniwersytet Śląski
+ - Magdalena Hampel, Joanna Klekowska i Marta Margiel from The Foundation EduRes